-The market for LiDAR solutions for the ADAS, Autonomous Mobility and Robotics sectors is rapidly evolving and competitive, with many potential applications under development.
-As a result, although we believe that we have the market-leading LiDAR technology, we face competition from a range of companies developing LiDAR products for these applications, some of which may be similar to ours.
-Our primary competitors include Tier 1 suppliers who also provide LiDAR products and existing LiDAR companies such as Luminar.
+The major downstream markets for LiDAR applications, including ADAS, Autonomous Mobility and Robotics markets, are rapidly evolving and competitive, with many potential applications under development.
+As a result, although we believe that we have the market-leading LiDAR technology, we face competition from a range of companies developing LiDAR products for these applications, some of which may have similar offerings.
+Our primary competitors include Tier 1 suppliers who also provide LiDAR products and existing LiDAR companies.